apache/spark/docs/sql-ref-syntax-qry-select-regex-column.md

 * **regex**

-    Quoted regex pattern to represents all of the input attributes to a given relational operator.
+    Quoted Java regex syntax to represents all of the input attributes to a given relational operator.

 ### Examples